 In a lot of ways, I felt like I was representing Skokie when getting to know Santos.
 And to be honest, I'm a little embarrassed by the actions of a select few.

 Just to be clear - the vast majority of people that stopped by were great.
 Some sent me emails asking me to tell Santos "thank you."
 The people waiting in line when I stopped by seemed to be having a good time.
 And a lot of people that missed out were very understanding.
 To those of you who were, thank you for your decorum.

 I'd like to apologize on behalf of Skokie Patch for those that missed out on yesterday's deal.
 We helped promote free pizza day and we're also responsible.

-If it's any consolation, you can email me with your contact information and I'll forward it to the owner for a possible voucher.
+If it's any consolation, with your contact information and I'll forward it to the owner for a possible voucher.

 "You can't please everybody," Santos said.
 "I'm just happy so many people showed up and tried out my pizza."